The average cost of flat roof insulation is $5.50 per square foot ( 1 inch thick Polyiso).

 Keep in mind that for new construction homes or commercial buildings, the minimum r value requirement is 20, or 3.3 inch thick Polyiso.

-In addition to Polyiso, there are a number of other rigid types of insulation to consider.
+There are a number of high quality rigid insulation products to consider.

 XPS is extruded polystyrene rigid foam insulation.
 It has a fairly high r value of 5 per inch.
 It is strong, dense, and more water resistant that both EPS and Polyiso.